LorenYan98/LY.github.io/_pages/cv.md

 Service and leadership
 ======
 *  **2016-present**
     **YuhuaZhai**, Summer part-time volunteer
-   * YUHUAZHAI is a vegetarian restaurant that provides free lunch for the elderly and workers in the community.
+   * YuhuaZhai is a vegetarian restaurant that provides free lunch for the elderly and workers in the community.
 It promotes vegetarianism and advocates 'be grateful for life, cherishes food'.